ng-packagr/ng-packagr/.github/ISSUE_TEMPLATE.md

 ## Description

-_for bugs: please describe the error that you encountered_
+_A bug: please describe the error that you encountered_

-_for features: please describe your use case_
+_A feature: please describe your use case and motivation_

 #### How To Reproduce

-_for bugs: please include instructions how to reproduce_
+_A bug: please include instructions how to reproduce.
+Issues without reproduction are likely to receive no feedback._

 _Can you reproduce the error in the integration tests in ng-packagr?_
 _If possible, take a look at the [`integration/samples`](./integration/samples) and try to break one of these builds!_